quadratic-me/snapshot/README.md

 By default your instance will connect to the hub at `https://testnet.snapshot.org`.
 To change that (or other values) you can create a `.env.local` and overwrite the values from `.env`.

+#### Plugins

+Spaces can adjust Snapshot to their needs, using plugins.
+Those plugins are part of this repository and built with regular Vue components and composables and some json.

+To bootstrap a new plugin, run `yarn run create-plugin MyPlugin` and read the comments in the generated files.

+If you need a new package dependency, just install it and include the update `/package.json` and `yarn.lock`.

 ## License

 [MIT](LICENSE).